boagold/boagold/README.md

 -->
 # Welcome to Kemi's Profile! 👋

 Hi there!
-I'm adebola, a passionate Technical Project Manager from London.
+I'm Kemi Odidi, a passionate Technical Project Manager from London.
 Welcome to my GitHub profile!
 Here you'll find a variety of projects and repositories showcasing my skills, interests, and contributions to the world of technology.

 ## About Me ℹ️